Therapeutic Gardening - Spring 2021

-We are delighted to have resumed therapeutic gardening sessions for those who are able to attend, after a break during lockdown.
+We are delighted to continue to run therapeutic gardening sessions for those who are able to attend, after a break during lockdown.
 The sessions continue to offer meaningful activity and crucial social contact at a time when there are a lot of restrictions on normal life and much social isolation.
 We have put in place a variety of measures to reduce any risks as far as possible and to keep our participants and volunteer support workers safe as best we can.
 You can see our safety guidelines here.

 The project co-ordinators continue to be in regular telephone contact with participants who are still self-isolating to check in with them one-to-one and to provide a listening ear.